AlkalineSalts/brilliant-depths/Game/_GameRoot/Modding Guide.md

 *	misc - A table not designated to hold any particular data
 *	day - A number which designates the day
 *	depth - A number which states how many meters the party is at
+*	layer - The numerical layer that you are on.
 *	traveling_speed - A value which holds how fast the party is traveling
 *	food\_consumption\_amount - A value which holds the amount of food being consumed